 In the 1960's, Landeron produced the first Swiss electric movement, Cal.
 4750.
 It featured a battery-powered balance wheel rather than a mainspring.

 - Model: Oversized

 - Year: 1963

 - Material: Stainless steel

 - Dimentions (WxT): 38x45x12,5mm

 - Bracelet/Strap: Genuine leather

 - Box/Papers: N/A

 THE IMPORTANT DETAILS

 This chronograph is in new condition.
 All parts are untouched and unpolished, the sharp angles are preserved.
+The blue tachymetric scale combined with the red telemetric scale gives an unbeatable touch to the pristine silvered dial.
 It has a very elegant and sporty presence on the wrist an can be worn daily.